Last Updated on October 11, 2023 by Matt Musico

 Berger was a workhorse during the first seven years of his MLB career.
 He appeared in at least 137 games each year while racking up four All-Star Game appearances and five top-16 MVP finishes.
 The final four years were rough, as he played in 100-plus games just once (115 in 1938).

 That seven-year run included some impressive numbers.
 Over the course of 4,426 plate appearances, Berger slashed .305/.362/.533 while averaging 28 homers, 34 doubles, 103 RBI, and 91 runs scored.
-In addition to his rookie campaign, he slugged 30-plus dingers two other times, but neither of those instances were better than what he produced in his first year regarding the power department.
+In addition to his rookie campaign, he slugged 30-plus dingers two other times, but neither of those instances was better than what he produced in his first year regarding the power department.

 Albert Pujols, 2001: 37 Home Runs